MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrint.md

     - `[IsShared <Boolean?>]`: True if the printer is shared; false otherwise.
 Read-only.
     - `[LastSeenDateTime <DateTime?>]`: The most recent dateTimeOffset when a printer interacted with Universal Print.
 Read-only.
     - `[RegisteredDateTime <DateTime?>]`: The DateTimeOffset when the printer was registered.
 Read-only.
-    - `[Shares <IMicrosoftGraphPrinterShare[]>]`: The list of printerShares that are associated with the printer.
+    - `[Shares <IMicrosoftGraphPrinterShare1[]>]`: The list of printerShares that are associated with the printer.
 Currently, only one printerShare can be associated with the printer.
 Read-only.
 Nullable.
       - `[Capabilities <IMicrosoftGraphPrinterCapabilities>]`: printerCapabilities
       - `[Defaults <IMicrosoftGraphPrinterDefaults1>]`: printerDefaults
       - `[DisplayName <String>]`: The name of the printer/printerShare.